 Because some applications are more critical, tiering them for recovery can reduce expensive downtime – Tier 1 is reserved for the most critical applications, followed by Tier 2 and Tier 3.

-As your organisation evolves, so will your mission-critical applications, and you need to constantly re-evaluate your recovery strategy using a BIA.
+As your organization evolves, so will your mission-critical applications, and you need to constantly re-evaluate your recovery strategy using a BIA.

 That way, you can identify the impact levels – based on time – for each event, determine the necessary recovery objectives, create strategic recommendations for increased business resilience and availability, and put these practices into place.